m4schini/timekeeper/README.md

-# timekeeper
+# raumzeitalpaka

 <img src="app/ports/www/static/timekeeper.png" width="161">

 ----

-timekeeper is an open source system for managing event schedules.
+raumzeitalpaka is an open source system for managing event schedules.
 It is created and optimized for [Jugend hackt](https://jugendhackt.org/) events.

 It provides basic mechanisms for the creation and management of time schedules, locations and rooms for events.